What is a Safety Stand-Down?

 Learn About Safety Stand-Downs

 Workplace safety should be a paramount concern for every organization.
-Unfortunately, ladder-related injuries continue to be prevalent and serious hazards in the workplace.
-From slips and falls to lacerations and fractures, these injuries can have a lasting impact on workers and their families.
+Unfortunately, work related hazards and injuries continue to be prevalent.
+Moreover, these injuries can have a lasting impact on workers and their families.
 Proactive measures are necessary to prevent accidents and injuries, and one such measure is a safety stand-down.

 A safety stand-down is a voluntary event that consists of temporary cessations of work or operations in which employees receive education and training on specific topics.
-In the context of ladder safety and fall protection, a stand-down is used to draw attention to fall hazards and provide information on best practices for appropriate ladder use.
+In the context of slip, trip and fall prevention, a stand-down is used to draw attention to hazards and provide information on best practices to avoid an injury.

 Since a safety stand-down is often a new concept for many employers, it’s important to keep in mind the following: Safety stand-downs should be conducted in an environment where employees can freely ask questions without feeling like they’re interrupting or disturbing others.
 It’s also not intended as punishment or scolding; rather, it should be viewed as an opportunity for workers and management to share information about injury and illness prevention programs.